WClifford1/RailsAssessment/README.md

 https://github.com/WClifford1/RailsAssessment

 #Description
+The app is a two-sided marketplace, the user is able to log-in and out, view listings, create their own listing or purchase a listing.

 #Problem definition/Purpose
 The problem we came up with is that people have unused electronics that they want to get rid of and want to sell them at a centralised marketplace.

 #Functionality/Features
 User have the ability to: